Autodesk-Forge/design.automation-nodejs-revit.parameters.excel/README.md

 [![MIT](https://img.shields.io/badge/License-MIT-blue.svg)](http://opensource.org/licenses/MIT)

 # Description

-This sample demostrated how to export Revit parameters to Excel, and also import Revit parameters from Excel.
+This sample demonstrates how to update a file-based Revit model stored in BIM 360 Docs, using Design Automation for Revit.
+The sample does two things:
+1. export Revit parameters (Door Type Parameter “Fire Rating”, and/or Door Instance Parameter “Comments”) to an excel file.
+2. Import Revit parameters (same as above) from a locally stored excel file.

+The custom button in a viewer is provided to make it easier to see the parameters value.
+You can also see the value in the default property panel as well.

 # Thumbnail
 ![thumbnail](/thumbnail.png)